6.8 Muller’s Morphs

 More rarely, a mutant may have a gain-of-function allele, producing either more of the active product (hypermorphs) or producing an active product with a new and different function (neomorphs).
 Finally, antimorphs alleles have an activity that is dominant and opposite to the wild-type product’s function; antimorphs are also known as dominant negative mutations.

 Thus, mutations (changes in a gene sequence) can result in mutant alleles that no longer produce the same level or type of active product as the wild-type allele.
 Any mutant allele can be classified into one of five types: (1) amorph, (2) hypomorph, (3) hypermorph, (4) neomorph, and (5) antimorph.

 Amorphic alleles have a complete loss-of-function.
 They make no active product — zero function.
 They are known as a “Null” mutation or a “loss-of-function” mutation.

 Molecular explanation: Changes in the DNA base pair sequence of an amorphic allele may cause one or more of the following:

 - Gene deletion — The DNA sequence is removed from the chromosome.

-- but is not transcribed because of a sequence change in the promoter or enhancer/regulatory elements.
+- Gene is present, but is not transcribed because of a sequence change in the promoter or enhancer/regulatory elements.

 - Gene is present and a transcript is produced but no translation occurs — changes in the base pair sequences would preclude the mRNA from binding to the ribosome for translation.